walterhiggins/WMPJS/book-outline.md

     /jsp icecream

 Now press the SPACE key and then press the TAB key once more and you'll see a list of possible flavors to choose from.
 You can cycle through the list of flavors by repeatedly pressing the TAB key.
 How did we do this?
 The secret is in how we created the new */jsp icecream* command using the *command()* function.
-The command function takes 3 parameters:
+The command function takes 2 parameters:

-1. The command name which will be used by players.
-Players invoke the command using a *prefix* of 'jsp' so while the name of the command we define is *icecream*, players must use *jsp icecream* when issuing the command.
-2. The function which will be executed when a player issues the command.
+1. The function which will be executed when a player issues the command.
 This function in turn takes 2 parameters, *args* which is an array of strings, and *player* which is the player who issued the command.
+The function *must* have a name as the function's name is used by the *command()* function to present a new command name for players with a prefix of 'jsp '.
+So while the name of the command we define is *icecream*, players must use *jsp icecream* when issuing the command.
-3. A list of possible options for the command.
+2. A list of possible options for the command.
 This is the list of strings used by Minecraft's TAB completion feature.

 In upcoming sections we're going to create a new command which provides a list of colors as possible options that will display when the player hits the TAB key.